 first book still sticks with me.
 Though I’m not a member of a secret prayer

-group, or any prayer group at the moment for that matter, I want to pray to
+group, or any prayer group, at this moment, I pray to

 discern God’s will for my path from here.